selforganising/book/challenges/factorial.md

 This is a paired programming exercice.
 Pair up with the next person who comes through the door.

-And don't forget to Write tests.
+And don't forget to write tests.